astarte-platform/astarte/tools/astarte_device_fleet_simulator/README.md

 - `DEVICE_FLEET_PUBLICATION_INTERVAL_MILLISECONDS`: Time interval between messages from a single Astarte devices (in milliseconds).
 Optional, defaults to `1000`;
 - `DEVICE_FLEET_DEVICE_COUNT`: The number of Astarte device forming a test fleet.
 Optional, defaults to `10`;
 - `DEVICE_FLEET_TEST_DURATION_SECONDS`: The length of the test (in seconds).
 Optional, defaults to `30`;
 - `DEVICE_FLEET_PATH`: The path of the interface to which data are sent.
-Optional, defults to `"/streamTest/value"`.
+Optional, defaults to `"/streamTest/value"`.
 The interface is found in the `priv/interfaces` subdirectory;
 - `DEVICE_FLEET_VALUE`: The value to send.
 Optional, defaults to `0.3`;
 - `DEVICE_FLEET_QOS`: The QoS mode for messages sent from Astarte devices.
 Optional, defaults to `2`;
 - `DEVICE_FLEET_ALLOW_MESSAGES_WHILE_SPAWNING`: Allow already connected Astarte devices to send messages while others are still connecting.
 Optional,defaults to `false`.